RohanPatil2/Advanced-Wine-Quality-Analysis/README.md

 ```

 ---
+# Cell 10: Quantum Leap (Experimental)
+This section represents an experimental phase of the project where we explore novel methodologies and cutting-edge techniques to further enhance wine quality prediction.
+Quantum Leap (Experimental) serves as a sandbox for testing innovative ideas that may eventually be integrated into the core system.
+Note: This cell is under active development.
+Contributions and feedback on these experimental features are highly encouraged.

 ## 📚 References
 1. **UCI Wine Quality Dataset:** The dataset is sourced from the UCI Machine Learning Repository, which offers a rich collection of real-world datasets for research purposes.